 Diagnosis, Risks and ConsequencesLocalized demodectic mange tends to appear in young dogs (usually less than 6 months old) as patches of scaly skin and redness around the eyes and mouth and, perhaps, the legs and trunk.
 Itching is not common with this type of mite infestation unless a secondary infection has occurred.
 Unlike other types of mange, demodectic mange may signal an underlying medical condition, and your pet’s overall health should be carefully evaluated.
 Less commonly, young and old dogs experience a more severe form of demodectic mange (generalized demodecosis) and can exhibit widespread patches of redness, hair loss, and scaly, thickened skin Dogs with demodecosis can develop secondary bacterial infections which require additional treatment.

 Cats are rarely infected with demodex mites, and the cat demodex mite is not the same as the dog demodex mite.
 Affected cats develop hair loss, crusts and scaly skin around the face, neck and eyelids, and may excessively groom the areas.
 They may also be more itchy than dogs affected by demodex.

 Demodectic mange is usually confirmed by taking a skin scraping and examining it under a microscope.

 Treatment and ControlYour veterinarian will discuss treatment options with you.
 Treatment of dogs with localized demodectic mange generally results in favorable outcomes.
 Generalized demodecosis is more difficult to treat, and aggressive, extended treatment may be necessary.

-This information is based on our client brochure, available in English and Spanish.
+This information is based on our client brochure External Parasites, also available in Spanish (Parásitos Externos).